 A profile contains a set of model element stereotypes with custom properties.
-A stereotype can be applicable to components, ports, connections, and architectures, or it can be applicable to a specific element type, such as components.
-When a model element has a stereotype, you can specify property values as part of its architectural definition.
-Stereotypes and properties also make analysis of an architecture possible.
+A stereotype can be applicable to components, ports, connections, and architectures, or it can made applicable only to a specific element type, such as components.
+When a model element has a stereotype applied to it, you can specify property values as part of its architectural definition.
+In addition to allowing you to manage properties relevant to the system specification within the architecture model, stereotypes and associated properties also facilitate analysis of an architecture model.

-Each profile contains a set of stereotypes, and each stereotype comes with a set of properties.
+Each profile contains a set of stereotypes, and each stereotype contains a set of properties.

 Load a profile to make stereotypes available for model elements.

-On the Model tab and in the Profiles section, select Manage and then from the drop-down, select Import .
+In the Modeling tab, select Import and then from the drop-down, select Import .

 Browse to the examples folder.

 From the toolstrip, click Import and select Edit to open the Profile Editor.

 In the profile, observe these stereotypes.